Material traces of Hoa Lu capital

 The recent excavation (2021) in the area between the two temples of the former emperors and ancestors (the temple of King Dinh Tien Hoang and the temple of King Le Dai Hanh) discovered more palace foundations of different palaces, gardens, miniature landscapes, lakes, drainage systems, and pathways between the palaces.
 In particular, more architectural materials and foundation structures of architectural works before the Dinh - Tien Le dynasties, from the 1st-2nd to the 7th-9th centuries AD, were discovered.

-The first step allows us to imagine the layout of the palace system from the forbidden city to the imperial city, the religious living area in the space that the Dinh Dynasty cleverly planned, building closed walls connecting the mountain ranges and isolated mountains to create a capital city with the appearance of a large valley surrounded by mountains and artificial walls, on the right bank of the Hoang Long River.
+The first step gives us an idea of the planning layout of the palace system from the forbidden city to the imperial city, the religious living area in the space that the Dinh dynasty cleverly planned, building closed walls connecting the mountain ranges and individual mountains to create a capital city with the appearance of a large valley surrounded by mountains and artificial walls, on the right bank of the Hoang Long River.

-This also shows that when the Dinh Dynasty built the capital here in an environment that was not completely pristine, this place could have been an urban center or even the headquarters of a district under the Northern domination.
+This also shows that when the Dinh Dynasty built the capital here in a not-so-wild environment, this place could have been an urban center or even the headquarters of a district under the Northern domination.

 A glimpse of the ancient capital.
 Photo: Thanh Binh

-Also through the results of environmental archeological research, it is shown that this Citadel also has a strong coastal urban element (one spear reach to the East Sea), at that time the sea waves still caressed the foot of Non Nuoc mountain, and until the Ly dynasty there was still Dai Ac - Dai An seaport adjacent to this mountain, or before that there was also a "Gian Khau" seaport adjacent, where the Northern occupying power built a wharf to transport products and minerals exploited from the Boi and Hoang Long river basins.
+Environmental archaeological research results also show that this Citadel also has a strong coastal urban element (one spear reach to the East Sea), at that time the sea waves still caressed the foot of Non Nuoc mountain, and until the Ly dynasty there was still a Dai Ac - Dai An seaport adjacent to this mountain, or before that there was also a "Gian Khau" seaport adjacent, where the Northern occupying power built a wharf to transport products and minerals exploited from the Boi and Hoang Long river basins.

-Thus, the Hoa Lu citadel on the right side of the Hoang Long River at that time was also located near the intersection between the fresh water of the river and the salt water of the sea.
-People soon knew the advantage of the intersection to settle and exploit a rich source of aquatic products, both being a convenient and easy point to go upstream or downstream to the sea.
+Thus, the Hoa Lu citadel on the right of the Hoang Long River at that time was located near the intersection between the fresh water of the river and the salt water of the sea.
+People soon knew the advantage of the intersection to settle and exploit a rich source of aquatic products, which was both an easy and convenient point to go upstream or downstream to the sea.

-In addition, in some localities in the basins of Hoang Long River, Lang River, Boi River and along the Day River, many material traces have been discovered showing that the capital Hoa Lu was not only limited to natural walls (stone mountains) and artificial ones but also planned defensive belts, suburban villages developing agriculture, small-scale industry and commerce.
+In addition, in some localities in the basins of Hoang Long River, Lang River, Boi River and along the Day River, many material traces have been discovered showing that the capital Hoa Lu was not only confined to natural walls (stone mountains) and artificial ones but also planned defensive belts, suburban villages developed agriculture, small-scale industry and commerce.

 The Hoa Lu area, internally connected to the Ma and Lam river basins, and externally connected to the fertile downstream of the Nhi river, became a contiguous base area rich enough in human resources and material resources to shoulder the fundamental mission of unifying the country.